 tel: 01905 542753

-My background is in social work practice with children and families including child protection, looked after children, fostering and adoption, child mental health.
+My background is in social work practice with children and families including child protection, children in care, fostering and adoption, child and adolescent mental health.

-I have also been involved in therapeutic work with children for the last 15 years as a social worker and play therapist and am committed to supporting the emotional development and wellbeing of children and to ensuring that children's views and wishes about their lives are heard and acted on.
+I have also been involved in therapeutic work with children for the last 15 years as a social worker and play therapist and am enthusiastic about supporting the emotional development and wellbeing of children and ensuring that children's views and wishes about their lives are heard and acted on.

-I believe in the importance of the social work profession for our society and am excited to be involved in the training of talented and committed social workers for the future.
+I believe in the importance of the social work profession for our society and enjoy being involved in the training of talented and committed future social workers.